microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 }
 ```

-| **Spec note**: Window.SetTitleBar in UWP relies on a Composition feature that only exists for system Visuals and is not yet supported for WinUI Visuals yet.
+> **Spec note**: Window.SetTitleBar in UWP relies on a Composition feature that only exists for system Visuals and is not yet supported for WinUI Visuals yet.

-| **Implementation note**: This will be a wrap of the CoreApplicationViewTitleBar.ExtendViewIntoTitleBar for UWP.
+> **Implementation note**: This will be a wrap of the CoreApplicationViewTitleBar.ExtendViewIntoTitleBar for UWP.
 In Win32 will remove the Title bar from the Non-Client area when the property is true.

-## IWindowNative Interface **[NEW]**
+## IWindowNative COM Interface **[NEW]**

 This interface is implemented by Window, and in a Desktop app can be used to get the Window's underlying HWND.